mio-19/nix-termux/README.md

 4. **Storage**: Nix store can grow large.
 Monitor storage and use garbage collection regularly.

 5. **Link Rot**: Some packages may fail to build if source URLs are dead.
 Use `tarballs.nixos.org` mirror when possible.

+6. **Android Limitations**: Some packages may not work due to Android's non-standard environment (different filesystem layout, no systemd, limited /proc, etc.)

 ## Troubleshooting